 nmap -sn 192.168.1.0/24

 The GPIO Pinout is a reference to the Raspberry Pi GPIO pins, and a guide to the Raspberry Pi's GPIO interfaces.
-Before we can use the pinout tool, we need to first update the package list by running the following command.
-Next, we can install the package that will provide us with the pinout tool.
+Before you can use the pinout tool, you first need to update the package list by running the following command.
+Next, you can install the package that will provide us with the pinout tool.

 With the package installed, all you need to do is run the following command to get the pinout of the Raspberry Pi you are running on.